• Skip to primary navigation

 Crunchy and super chocolaty, Double Chocolate Passover Biscotti (GF) are a delightfully indulgent dipping cookie.
 They are sturdy enough to dunk in milk or coffee, but are also great on their own.

-Double Chocolate Passover Biscotti (GF) with one end of each dipped in chocolate and chopped almonds on white plate.
+Chocolate Passover Biscotti with one end of each dipped in chocolate and chopped almonds on white plate.

 Double Chocolate Passover Biscotti are the third in my series of flourless (GF), Passover friendly goodies all made from the same recipe.